 - Alzheimer’s is the nation’s most expensive disease.

-- The cost of Alzheimer’s and other dementias to the United States’ economy is a staggering $226 billion, in medical treatment, caregiving costs, lost wages of family members taking care of loved ones.
+- The cost of Alzheimer’s and other dementias to the United States’ economy is a staggering $290 billion, in health care, long-term care and hospice.

 - Alzheimer’s is currently on track to bankrupt Medicaid.

-- And yet, Federal funding for Alzheimer’s research is less than $1 billion a year, compared to $5 billon for cancer and $3 billion for HIV/AIDS.
+- And yet, Federal funding for Alzheimer’s research is about $1.8 billion a year, compared to about $6 billon for cancer and $3 billion for HIV/AIDS.
 We need more funding for research to find treatments and a cure for this disease.

 - The expected cost of Alzheimer’s is projected to reach $1.1 trillion by 2050.